AWegnerGitHub/awegnergithub.github.io-content/2015_03_12_zephyr-the-bot-that-watches-for-low-quality-vote-requests.md

  - Convert the SQLite dump to MySQL format.
 Though both systems use SQL, there are slight differences in dialect.
 I utilized [this Python script][13] as a starting point.
 It got me most of the way there, but not completely.
  - Data clean up.
 Ugh.
 The dreaded part of the job for anyone who handles data.
 Fortunately, the script above did most of the work.
- I ended up fixing a couple stray back ticks that didn't convert properly, escaping a very extra quotation marks, and replacing a few "smart quotes" (of both the [left][14] and [right][15] variety).
+ I ended up fixing a couple stray back ticks that didn't convert properly, escaping a few extra quotation marks, and replacing a few "smart quotes" (of both the [left][14] and [right][15] variety).
 I wish data at the office job was this easy to clean...
  - Import into MariaDB